jabirali/geneus/doc/txt/01-dependencies.md

    [students](https://software.intel.com/en-us/qualify-for-free-software/student) and
    [academics](https://software.intel.com/en-us/qualify-for-free-software/academicresearcher).

+Regarding the dependencies, the code was last tested with IFort 17.0.1 and GFortran 6.2.1.

 IFort generates much faster binaries than GFortran; for my simulation programs, we're talking about a speedup of ~4x in benchmarks on an Intel Core i7 processor.
 I am not really sure if this due to better vectorization, more aggressive inter-procedural